Yashwanth414/Yashwanth-s-4NI24EC414/README.md

 ![Capture](https://github.com/user-attachments/assets/502293a1-3c00-4db0-84ed-ca37947585df)

 ### Procedure:

 BY using this formula P=V*I
 we get the drain current as,
 Id=5.55e-005A

 #### 1. DC Analysis
 Go to simulate, Select the dc output print and the run the simulation.

 ![image](https://github.com/user-attachments/assets/ef924102-e523-4182-a514-e4dd73970e36)

-This figure shows the output of dc analysis
+This below figure shows the output of dc analysis

   ![image](https://github.com/user-attachments/assets/11e5cc97-94ec-408a-bf4c-c5c8ad44dd46)